Mantoine56/gccomponents-react/README.md

 # GC Design System Extended Component Library

+## Recent Improvements

+- **Unit Testing**: Added comprehensive test suite for the Table component using Vitest and Testing Library
+- **Color Theming**: Fixed color variables to align with the GC Design System color palette
+- **Responsive Design**: Enhanced mobile experience with improved horizontal scrolling
+- **Documentation**: Updated README with detailed information about the refactoring and testing

+## Overview

 This project extends the [GC Design System Components](https://github.com/cds-snc/gcds-components) to provide additional React components that follow the Government of Canada design system guidelines.

-## Overview

 This component library builds upon the official GC Design System to provide: